Dabz/ccloudexporter/README.md

 ```
 Usage of ./ccloudexporter:
+  -cached-second int
+    	Number of second that data will be cached in-memory and returned to Prometheus.
+This is a mechanism to protect the MetricsAPI from being flooded. (default 30)
   -cluster string
     	Comma separated list of cluster ID to fetch metric for.
 If not specified, the environment variable CCLOUD_CLUSTER will be used
   -config string